 CREATING ADEQUATE AMOUNTS OF DATA THROUGH SIMULATION

 Building large complex models, such as deep neural networks, requires large training sets.
-Collecting large high quality medical datasets is both time consuming and expensive, making it impractical in any realistic sense.
-To circumvent this problem, Riverain developed the capability to automatically create synthetic nodules, and place them into relevant anatomical contexts – such as next to the pleura wall or attached to a vessel.
-This was an essential capability to build vessel suppression.
-Vessel suppression, and other algorithms within ClearRead CT, were built on thousands of simulated nodules.
-This was instrumental in realizing a robust, clinical solution.
+Collecting large, high-quality medical datasets is both time-consuming and expensive, making it impractical in any realistic sense.
+To circumvent this problem, Riverain developed the capability to create synthetic nodules automatically, and place them into relevant anatomical contexts – such as next to the pleura wall or attached to a vessel.
+Creating synthetic nodules was an essential capability to build vessel suppression.
+Vessel suppression, and other algorithms within ClearRead CT, were developed on thousands of simulated nodules.
+The simulated nodules are instrumental in realizing a robust clinical solution.
 The figure above illustrates a slice with several simulated nodules embedded.

 RELIABLE QUANTIFICATION AND UNIQUE ACCESS TO CLINICALLY IMPORTANT QUANTITIES

 Vessel suppression enables improved nodule detection, but its benefit continues throughout the processing chain.
 Suppressing vessels and surrounding structures allows for highly precise segmentation of nodules; which, provides an accurate assessment of size, volume, and other general nodule characteristics.

 Vessel suppression aids the radiologist in interpretation through the removal of vascular structure within ground glass nodules, critical to the assessment of density and tissue composition.
 This allows a radiologist – or analysis software – to rapidly determine the relative amount of solid tissue, which is a critical aspect for clinical decision making.
 The figure above shows a zoomed-in chip of a ground glass nodule with and without vessel suppression.